croissantking/G3-Personality-Card-USB/README.md

 <br><br>
 <img src="https://github.com/user-attachments/assets/34577bb2-c02f-48b2-8956-6d64bfce31a1" width=50% height=50%>
 <br><br>
+**Startup Circuit**
+A startup circuit exists as part of the USB footprint.
+It's optional, but if populated you will be able to start up your Beige G3 with the power key on an Apple USB keyboard.
+This is now tested and confirmed working.
 **Future goals**
 <br><br>
 – Get the the Unitrode power supply section working, which is more reliable than a fuse.<br>
-– Get the USB keyboard power on circuitry working.
+– Draw up schematics for a Bordeaux card.
 <br><br><br>
 **Peter Baran (@croissantking)**